People with a larger head size also have larger brains and are more likely to have higher IQs, a study finds.

 Their physical and mental health is being monitored and connections to their genes are being analysed.

-The research has been running for 10 years.
+The research has been running for over 10 years.

 The findings of the study underline the link between health and intelligence.

-People who are taller and have larger brains are also more likely to be healthy, the genetic study found.
+People who are taller and have a larger head size and, therefore, larger brains are also more likely to be healthy, the genetic study found.

 Smarter people had a lower risk of developing Alzheimer’s diabetes and other diseases.